-1.13 Sequences and Convergence
+4.6 Sequences and Convergence

-Definition Let X be a topological space.
-A sequence x_1, x_2, x_3, \ldots of points in a topological space X is said to converge to a point p of X if, given any open set U containing the point p, there exists some natural number N such that $x_j \in U$ for all $j \geq N$.
+Definition A sequence x_1, x_2, x_3, \ldots of points in a topological space X is said to converge to a point p of X if, given any open set U containing the point p, there exists some natural number N such that $x_j \in U$ for all $j \geq N$.
 If the sequence (x_j) converges to p then we refer to p as a limit of the sequence.

-We now show that this definition of convergence for a sequence of points in a topological space is consistent with the standard definition of convergence for a sequence of points in a metric space.
+This definition of convergence generalizes the definition of convergence for a sequence of points in a metric space.